 If skiing is your game, then Vail just has to be a top contender for your next winter getaway.

-Situated less than 100 miles from Denver, this dainty little town boasts of being one of the most favorite skiing destinations in the world!
+As a perfect day trip from Denver, this dainty little town boasts of being one of the most favorite skiing destinations in the world!

 Surrounded by 350,000 acres of pristine forests and over 5,000 acres of skiable slopes with breathtaking mountain scenery, Vail has everything to offer for that memorable family winter vacation.

 Nestled in the foothills of the Vail Mountain range, this charming chocolate box picture town offers so much.

 Apart from incredible skiing, snowboarding, skating, and all the usual snow activities for all skill levels, there are also unlimited shopping, dining, and lodging options to suit all tastes and pockets.

 For the not so energetic, strolling through the heated cobblestone streets of Vail Village, Lionshead, and Golden Park, you will be awed by the stunning scenery around every corner.
 Photographers will not know when to stop clicking.

 Spending a few days in Vail could be one of the wisest winter vacation ideas you may ever have!